Issued by FDIC

 (8) Except for purposes of § 215.5 of this part, a loan:

-(iii) That would not be prohibited by paragraph 120.110(o) of Title 13 or rules or interpretations thereof issued by the Small Business Administration.
+(iii) That would not be prohibited by 13 CFR 120.110(o) or rules or interpretations thereof issued by the Small Business Administration.

 (c) Non-interest-bearing deposits to the credit of a bank are not considered loans, advances, or extensions of credit to the bank of deposit; nor is the giving of immediate credit to a bank upon uncollected items received in the ordinary course of business considered to be a loan, advance or extension of credit to the depositing bank.